kdonavin/sql_guide/SQL_Guide.md

 4.  `HAVING`: Filters the aggregated data
 5.  `SELECT`: Chooses the final data
 6.  `ORDER BY:` Sorts the final data
-7.  `Limit`: Limits the returned final data to a row count
+7.  `LIMIT`: Limits the returned final data to a row count

 SQL Statements
 --------------